-One of the new features we will be releasing in the final update of Backendless 4 beta is support for “business logic deployment models”.
+One of the new features we will be releasing in the final update of Backendless 4 beta is support for “business logic (Cloud Code) deployment models”.
 This is a new concept introduced in Backendless 4.
 A “deployment model” combines individual API event handlers, timers and API services into a single group.
 The purpose of that grouping will become more apparent once we start opening up Backendless Marketplace for submissions, however, the introduction of this feature already opens some very cool features.

 This change will be available in the Backendless 4 applications the week of June 19th.